golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 ## Other Hardware Information

+* [Here are STL files for pen-holders](https://github.com/golanlevin/DrawingWithMachines/tree/main/machines/hp7475a/3d_pen_adapter) that adapt the G-2 mini refill for the HP Draftmaster.
 * [Here are binary images](firmware/7595Afirmware.zip) of the Processor EPROMs in the HP Computer Museum's 7596A plotter to use in creating replacement EPROMs.
 Note that these EPROMs are used on the 07595-60100 Processor PCA and may not work on the newer 07595-60200 version of the Processor PCA.
 * [Refilling or Replacing Vintage HP Plotter Pens](https://www.youtube.com/watch?v=h-oj4HrTH14)
 * Here's a [replacement STL for the Y-Axis Driven Pulley](3d/hp_draftmaster_rx_y-axis_pulley.zip) on the DraftMaster RX.
 This was created by PartierSP and is originally downloaded from Thingiverse, [here](https://www.thingiverse.com/thing:6521894).